 We think that's the wrong way to practice law and that a client has the right to know how their case is being handled and why.
-On that note, we have prepared the following material to thoroughly explain the ins-and-outs of Texas wrongful death law so that you can:
+On that note, we have prepared the following guide to thoroughly explain the ins-and-outs of Texas wrongful death law so that you can:

-- know your rights,
+- know your rights;

 Beyond the information presented below, our attorneys possess a wealth of knowledge on the subject of wrongful death law, having litigated hundreds of fatal accident cases.
 But more importantly, we've been in your position before.

 Several of our attorneys and staff have lost loved ones due to the carelessness of others, so we make it our mission to not only help our clients win their case, but to treat them with respect and compassion.
 A big part of that goal is being there for your clients when they need you.
 As such, should you have any questions, about your particular situation, call us.
 We're here to help.

 Why Sue for Money After the Death of a Loved One in Texas?

 In our experience, the biggest confusion about wrongful death law isn't about how the law works, but that many people have a hard time understanding why you would sue someone for money for having killed your loved one.
 Since this conversation is inevitable, let's rip the band-aid off and start there.